crazyoptimist/crazyoptimist-github-io/content/post/2020/hugo-awesome-way-to-enjoy-blogging-as-an-engineer.md

 ---
-title: "Hugo - An Awesome Way to Enjoy Your Blog Life as an Engineer"
+title: "Hugo - Awesome Way to Enjoy Blogging as an Engineer"
 date: 2020-09-23T18:28:24-05:00
 categories: ["go"]
 ---

 I have just finished migrating my blog from Ghost self-hosting to Hugo.
 I am more than happy to use: { framework: "Hugo", hosting: "Firebase", cicd: "CircleCI" }.
 I just wanted to share the full process of how I got it done, which was not a piece of cake.
-You see, it's not just playing around or a development environment; it's for "production".
-There are plenty of great resources available that explain how to blog with Hugo, install Hugo themes, and so on.
+You see, it's not a toy project, it's real one.
+There are plenty of great resources available that explain how to setup Hugo, install Hugo themes, and so on.
 In this post, I will focus on the challenges I faced during this migration.

 When you run the `hugo server` command on your local machine, it seems to work flawlessly.
 However, when you try to deploy it to the cloud, the first issue you may encounter is the `baseURL` setting in the Hugo config file.
 Here is a portion of my config file that pertains to this issue:

 ```toml
 relativeURLs = true